-Over the last few years I have really gotten into high quality coffee.
+Over the last few years, I have really gotten into high-quality coffee.
+During my free time, I have even started to experiment with the coffee I drink to get the best taste and have even got a milk frother from this link after reading through the various frothers reviews available on it.
 For home and office use, I generally drink brewed coffee.
 At home I make it in a Chemex.

 While when at the office I use an Aeropress.